ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 Generally speaking, I think NixOS is suitable for developers who have a certain amount of Linux usage experience and programming experience and want to have more control over their systems.

-Another info, there is also some competition between Nix and the relatively popular [Dev Containers](https://containers.dev/) in the construction of development environment, and the specific differences between them have yet to be explored by me~
+Another piece of info, there is also some competition between Nix and the relatively popular [Dev Containers](https://containers.dev/) in the construction of the development environment, and the specific differences between them have yet to be explored by me~

 ## II.
 Installation